 29 Then He told them a parable: "Look at the fig tree and all the trees.
 30 Whenever they are already budding, you see and know by yourselves that summer is now near.
 31 So you also, whenever you see these things happening, know that the Kingdom of God is near.
-32 I tell you assuredly, this generation8 will certainly not pass away until all has happened.
-33 Heaven and earth will pass away, but my words will by no means pass away.9
+32 I tell you assuredly, this generation3 will cer-